hxr413/Harvard-CS50-2023/Week6/README.md

 `cash.py`: **For those who are *less* comfortable with computer science**
 > [check50](https://submit.cs50.io/check50/7d2f8a2eae2e59c24d43c4c99482779a775ce7cc): 10/10
 > style50: 1.00
-- It seems like using floating point values will suffer from floating point imprecision and lead incorrect final results, so I took advice from the CS50 Discord server and used integers through out my calculation.
+- It seems like using floating point values will suffer from floating point imprecision and lead to incorrect final results, so I took advice from the CS50 Discord server and used integers throughout my calculation.

 `credit.py`: **For those who are *more* comfortable with computer science**
 > [check50](https://submit.cs50.io/check50/1a0d15f5917718f3ed0b754db976a573fe9f4c6c): 9/9